• Shop

 Production & Methods

-After pressing, the grape must is usually fermented in large steel tanks or oak barrels, whereby the resulting CO2...
+After pressing, the grape must is usually fermented in large steel tanks or oak barrels, with the resulting CO2...

 Production & Methods